 Most of us are familiar with our Miranda rights – we have the right to remain silent and the right to have an attorney present during any and all questioning by government authorities.
 Most of us are also keenly aware of the fact that the police, DA, investigators, and others in authority will absolutely use anything we say against us if they’re able to.

 If you’re being interrogated by an officer of the law, the first thing you should do is ask for an attorney and invoke your right to silence.
 You don’t have to answer anything – especially if it could incriminate you.
 Police officers are trained to use seemingly innocuous questions to elicit an admission of guilt.
 Don’t get sucked into it.
 Insist that your Fifth and Sixth Amendment rights are honored.

 Don’t face the legal system alone.
-You have the right to legal representation in Medina County, Wadsworth and throughout Ohio.
-Whether you or someone you care about has just been taken into custody or has already been charged with a crime, call the Law Office of Erb Legal LLC.
-Thomas Erb Jr. will fight to ensure that your rights are protected and you receive the best outcome possible in your situation.
+You have the right to legal representation in Medina County, Wadsworth, and throughout Ohio.
+Whether you or someone you care about has just been taken into custody or has already been charged with a crime, call Erb Legal.
+Thomas Erb Jr. will fight to ensure that your rights are protected and that you receive the best outcome possible in your situation.

 Ohio Issue 2 & Navigating Recreational Marijuana Laws in Ravenna

 Category: Child Custody

 The Connection Between Traffic Stops & Portage County Drug Arrests